SaberMod/GCC_SaberMod/aarch64-branch/gcc/config/aarch64/aarch64.md

 ;; Reload support
 ;; -------------------------------------------------------------------

-; Reload SP+imm where imm cannot be handled by single add/i.
-Must ; load imm into a scratch register and copy sp to the dest reg before ; adding, since sp cannot be used as a source register in an add/r ; instruction.
+;; Reload SP+imm where imm cannot be handled by a single ADD instruction.
+;; Must load imm into a scratch register and copy SP to the dest reg before ;; adding, since SP cannot be used as a source register in an ADD ;; instruction.
 (define_expand "reload_sp_immediate"
   [(parallel [(set (match_operand:DI 0 "register_operand" "=r")
 		   (match_operand:DI 1 "" ""))